 To get a business license application for the following types of businesses, please click on the following links:

 If you are seeking locations for your business, you must ensure that the property is properly zoned for your particular use.
 You may obtain zoning information at the City's Planning Department at www.ci.oceanside.ca.us/gov/dev/planning/default.asp, or call (760) 435-4373.

-Below are the telephone numbers and addresses for various City departments you may wish to contact:
+Contact information for City departments you may wish to contact:

 - If you are using a fictitious business name, contact the San Diego County Clerk’s Office and your local newspaper with regard to publication of notice, etc. You may wish to contact the clerk by telephone first at (760) 940-6858 or visit their website at http://arcc.co.san-diego.ca.us/arcc/services/fbn_info.aspx.
 Fictitious Business Name or DBA (Doing Business As) are one and the same.

 - Your business activity may require a Seller’s Permit (Retail Sales Tax Number) from the State Board of Equalization.
 To obtain such a permit, you must apply in person at one of the local district offices.
 You may wish to contact them by telephone first to determine if your business requires a permit.
 You may reach them at (800) 400-7115 or visit their website at www.boe.ca.gov.

 - Contact the Internal Revenue Service for a Federal Employer Identification Number.
 The IRS provides Small Business Tax Workshops for new businesses.
 Additional information and forms are available on their website at www.irs.gov.
 The IRS can be reached at (800) 829-1040 or Local San Diego office at (619) 615-9555.